Recycle Works – West

 - Cartridges - Copier toner cartridges, computer printer ink jet cartridges, and fax cartridges are accepted.

-- Clothing and Textiles - Used socks, hats, shoes, belts, purses, backpacks, t-shirts, coats, jackets, clothing, draperies, towels, sheets, and bedspreads are accepted.
+- Clothing and Textiles - Reusable socks, hats, shoes, belts, purses, backpacks, t-shirts, coats, jackets, clothing, draperies, towels, sheets, and bedspreads are accepted.
+Please launder materials before bringing them to the facility.
+PLEASE NOTE: We do not accept carpet or similar products.

 - Cooking Oil - Cooking Oil must be secured in a non-returnable, lidded container.
 Liquid only, no grease or solid fats will be accepted.